Robinhoeh/smoothie-app/src/components/notes.md

  - smoothie.id thats being passed to the .doc() is referenced from the created phase which is being referenced from firestore

+  - What event is on the update smoothie button?